 In the following table are the most common street types and their abbreviation.

 |Stepped pedestrian street||Escada||Esc.|

 Street names in Portugal are usually attributed to important personalities not only for Portugal but around the world, like doctors, writers, soccer players, and even saints.

 Now that we can narrow down our flat location to a street type and its name, we need to identify the house.
 In Portugal, houses are numbered sequentially with odd and even numbers on opposite sides of the street.
 On one side of the street, you may find houses 1, 3, 5, and 7, while on the other side are sequentially 2, 4, 6, and 8.
-These numbers are presented after the street type and its name.
+These numbers in Portuguese Addresses are presented after the street type and its name.

 For example, if you live in the house numbered 40 in “Av. da Liberdade” then you should write:

 Floor numbers are usually represented by numbers and are written after the house number, separated by a dash.
 For example, if you live on the second floor of “Av. da Liberdade 40” you should write: